 Organized Medical Staff Section (OMSS)

 As the only national policy-making forum for medical staff, leaders of hospitals and other health care delivery systems, the AMA-OMSS offers members educational programs, information, advocacy and networking opportunities.

 The mission of the IPPS is to advance, through policy and education, the interests of multispecialty, physician-led, integrated health care delivery, and groups actively working toward such systems of coordinated care.

-With more than 63,000 members, the AMA-WPC aims to increase the number and influence of women physicians in leadership roles, as well as advocate for and advance the understanding of women’s health issues.
-All women AMA members are members of the AMA-WPC.
+With more than 63,000 members, the AMA-WPS aims to increase the number and influence of women physicians in leadership roles, as well as advocate for and advance the understanding of women’s health issues.
+All women AMA members are members of the AMA-WPS.